-The common practice of starting with requirements leads to the common complaint that requirements change, we don't know what we want yet, our users aren't very good at defining requirements so we'll let them emerge.
+The common practice of starting with requirements leads to the common complaint that requirements change; we don't know what we want yet, and our users aren't very good at defining requirements, so we'll let them emerge.
 While these are common, they are usually a symptom of a missing piece of information.

-We don't know what capabilities are needed and what is the Concept of Operations that those capabilities will implement, the project as likely failed before it starts.
-If we do know the Capabilities and the Concept of Operations, we can then measure progress of our work effort, not in the passage or time, consumption of resources (including money), or the production of stories or story points (which are unit-less and therefore pretty much meaningless to those paying the our work), but in Measures of Effectiveness, Measures of Performance, and Technical Performance Measures..
+We don't know what capabilities are needed and what is the Concept of Operations that those capabilities will be implemented; the project as likely to fail before it starts.
+Suppose we do know the Capabilities and the Concept of Operations.
+In that case, we can then measure the progress of our work effort, not in the passage of time, consumption of resources (including money), or the production of stories or story points (which are unit-less and therefore pretty much meaningless to those paying for our work), but in Measures of Effectiveness, Measures of Performance, and Technical Performance Measures.

 Concept of Operations

-Let's start with a formal defininton of the Concept of Operations
+Let's start with a formal definition of the Concept of Operations

-What this tells us is that we need to start with what DONE looks like.
+This tells us that we need to start with what DONE looks like.
 DONE is not a set of features.
 DONE is not stories or story points.
-DONE is not modules, databases, bent metal.
-DONE is the ability, the capability to do something of value in echnage for the money we've spent.
+DONE is not modules, databases, or bent metal.
+DONE is the ability, the capability to do something of value in exchange for the money we've spent.

-The assessment of a capability is it's Measure of Effectiveness.
-These are operational measures of success that are closely related to the achievements of the mission or operational objectives evaluated in the operational environment, under a specific set of conditions.
+The assessment of a capability is its Measure of Effectiveness.
+These are operational measures of success closely related to the mission's achievements or operational objectives evaluated in the working environment under a specific set of conditions.
 We need to define these upfront.
 The Measures of Effectiveness:

 - Are stated in units meaningful to the buyer,